Explode Year-End Fundraising With an Army of Social Media Ambassadors

 4. Develop the materials.

-Visuals are essential in any social media campaign.
-You cannot recruit your army of social media ambassadors without providing them with colorful, interesting and compelling materials to share!
+Visuals are essential for any social media campaign.
+You cannot recruit your army of social media ambassadors without providing them with colorful, exciting and compelling materials to share!

-Create an Online Ambassador Tool Kit with graphics, visuals, videos, sample tweets and Facebook posts, sample Pinterest pins and Instagram photos.
+Create an Online Ambassador Tool Kit with graphics, visuals, videos, sample tweets, and Facebook posts, Pinterest pins and Instagram photos.
 Provide as many options as you can to ensure that your ambassadors have a broad range of communication options.

-National nonprofit #GivingTuesday provides Social Media Tool Kits, graphics, logos, quotes and other resources to anyone wanting to be a “partner.”
-In the weeks leading up to #GivingTuesday, the group sends out notifications and suggested social media postings to their Partners, encourage them to share far and wide with their networks.
+#GivingTuesday provides Social Media Tool Kits, graphics, logos, quotes, and other resources to anyone wanting to be a “partner.”
+In the weeks leading up to #GivingTuesday, the group sends out notifications and suggested social media postings to their Partners, encouraging them to share far and wide with their networks.

 The Food Bank of Central and Eastern North Carolina enlists the support of its online community through a Social Media Ambassadors Program.
 They feature the Ambassadors’ names and profiles on their SMA Partners Page and call them “Hunger Heroes.”
 The steps to get involved are laid out on a specific page on their website.

 You need to ask people to join your Social Media Ambassador group directly.
 Come up with a fun name like Childhood Cancer Champions or Pet Protectors.
 Use every communications channel that you have to invite people to participate.